-Just a day after acquiring forward Brenden Morrow, the Pittsburgh Penguins kept themselves active, as it is being reported that the team traded two second-round picks to the San Jose Sharks for veteran defenseman Douglas Murray.
+Just a day after acquiring forward Brenden Morrow, the Pittsburgh Penguins kept themselves active, as it is being reported that the team traded a second-round pick and a conditional pick to the San Jose Sharks for veteran defenseman Douglas Murray – according to tsn.

 Murray, 33, was selected by the Sharks in the eighth round (241st overall) of the 1999 NHL Entry Draft and has played his entire career with the San Jose organization.